 I pledge to consent to any and all COVID-19 diagnostic testing advised by the Norton Medical Center, or any other medical provider or facility.

-I commit to working with the Norton Board of Health, Wheaton College, or their designee to disclose potential close contacts in adherence with the Contact Tracing protocol.
+I commit to working with the Contact Tracing Collaborative, Norton Board of Health, Wheaton College, or their designee to disclose potential close contacts in adherence with the Contact Tracing protocol.

 I pledge to be truthful about any close contact for more than 15 minutes starting from 2 days before my illness (symptom) onset (or, if I am asymptomatic, 2 days prior to positive specimen collection) until the time that I was placed into quarantine or isolation.

-I commit to following any and all health-related instructions/guidelines from the designated Wheaton-registered nurse on staff, who resides at the health center.
+I commit to following any and all health-related instructions/guidelines from the designated Wheaton-registered nurse on staff, who works at the health center.

 I pledge to contact Norton Medical Center if I am experiencing ANY symptoms potentially related to COVID-19 and/or feel sick at all.

-I understand that there are Doctors that are on call after-hours (508-286-5400), on weekends, and during holidays so if I am experiencing any symptoms during those days/times, I will not hesitate to contact Norton Medical Services for medical guidance.
+I understand that there are Doctors that are on call after-hours (508-286-5400), on weekends, and during holidays so if I am experiencing any symptoms during any time of day or night, I will not hesitate to contact Norton Medical Services for medical guidance.

-I am aware that the academic calendar has been adjusted from previous years and that classes begin on Monday, August 24, and will transition to remote learning after November 24.
+I am aware that the academic calendar has been adjusted from previous years and has been communicated to the campus community via email and on the website.

-I understand that health and safety conditions on campus, locally, in Massachusetts, and/or nationally could require for the college to transition to remote operations and require all classes to be held virtually, or require another shift in operations to prioritize health and safety and mitigate the possibility of an outbreak.
+I understand that health and safety conditions on campus, locally, in Massachusetts, and/or nationally could require for the college to transition to remote operations, require all classes to be held virtually, or require another shift in operations to prioritize health and safety and mitigate the possibility of an outbreak.